Georg Schreiber: Politics

 As a Centre party Member of Parliament between 1920 and 1933, Georg Schreiber's focus was on cultural issues, broadly defined.
 He sought to improve collaboration between religious and worldly elements.
 Naturally he also represented church interests.
 He was an influential member of the parliamentary budget committee.
 At the same time he tried to reduce what he saw as an unnecessary distancing between Centre Party and the universities establishment, to stand up for the interests of "intellectual and spiritual workers", and to reconcile the traditionalist church community with the new republican order.

-He was keen to sustain the empire tradition, despite recent evisceration by foreign armies and internal fissures, but still a "great power spiritually, culturally and scientifically".
-Along with his own carefully targeted journalistic contributions Schreiber, as self-appointed "emergency rescuer of German scholarship," was able to trigger a more extensive surge in public editorialising, and to promote a culturally oriented foreign policy in support of German minorities abroad.
-It is testimony to the effectiveness of his "academic politics" that five universities and university departments in Germany and a further three in Austria awarded him honorary doctorates as marks of gratitude, most notably, in 1928, the respected law faculty at Heidelberg.
+He was keen to sustain the empire tradition, despite recent attacks by foreign armies and internal fissures, but still a "great power spiritually, culturally and scientifically".
+Along with his own journalistic contributions Schreiber, as self-appointed "emergency rescuer of German scholarship," was able to trigger a more extensive surge in public editorialising, and to promote a culturally oriented foreign policy in support of German minorities abroad.
+Five universities and university departments in Germany and a further three in Austria awarded him honorary doctorates in gratitude, most notably, in 1928, the law faculty at Heidelberg.

 As a Reichsprälat (loosely, "state prelate"), he also participated in the struggle to strengthen the position of the church and "repatriate exiled Catholicism" (... um das "Rückkehr des deutschen Katholizismus aus dem Exil").
 (Note: Border changes mandated by the victorious allies at Versailles had reallocated predominantly Roman Catholic parts of Germany to France and Pol and, leaving Catholics outnumbered by Protestants in a ratio of approximately 2:1 in what remained of Germany.)
 Schreiber was centrally engaged, virtually throughout the 1920s, in the extensive preparatory work for the so-called Prussian Concordat signed in 1929 and designed to place the relationship between the German republic and the Holy See on a regular legal footing.
 That was something that had been lacking since the abrupt termination of the Prussian monarchy back in 1918.
 Most of the provisions of the concordat – which was given effect by means of papal bull in 1930, remain in force as part of the instrument regulating relations between the church and modern Germany today.